-Resource efficiency, resilience, and market opportunities Capitalisation of opportunity Actions: We capitalise on resource efficiency opportunities by generating renewable electricity at our factory sites where feasible (see page 36), targeting emissions reduction from our logistics suppliers and own vehicle fleet (see page 38) and through product reformulations which make our products more resource efficient in use - for example, many of our laundry products are now low-temperature washing as standard (see page 19).
-Key targets: ▪ Zero GHG emissions in our operations by 2030
+Resource efficiency, resilience, and market opportunities Opportunity Capitalisation of opportunity Investment in energy transition technologies Actions: This represents a shift to efficient and less centralised energy We capitalise on resource efficiency opportunities by supply and consumption (e.g. through on-site renewable generating renewable electricity at our factory sites where feasible (see page 36), targeting emissions energy generation and storage), zero-emission logistics and designing products for resource-efficient consumption.
+This reduction from our logistics suppliers and own could drive decarbonisation across the value chain, while vehicle fleet (see page 38) and through product opening up the opportunity to access the utility market as an reformulations which make our products more resource efficient in use - for example, many of our off-grid generator and create new revenue streams from grid balancing or demand side response services or providing laundry products are now low-temperature washing excess renewable power of oversized capacity to supply as standard (see page 19). chain partners.
+Key targets: Timeframe: Short term to long term Zero GHG emissions in our operations by 2030